alibaba/hooks/README.md

 ## ✨ Features

-- Easy to learn and use.
+- Easy to learn and use
-- Contains a wealth of advanced Hooks that are refined from the app.
+- Contains a wealth of advanced Hooks that are refined from the app
-- Contains a wealth of basic Hooks.
+- Contains a wealth of basic Hooks
-- Written in TypeScript with predictable static types.
+- Written in TypeScript with predictable static types

 ## 📦 Install

 ```
-npm i ahooks --save
+$ npm install --save ahooks@next
+# or
+$ yarn add ahooks@next
 ```

 ## 🔨 Usage